MrErin/BookGuise/README.md

 # BookMingle

 A blind dating app for books that accepts user keywords or themes and returns a list of book descriptions (but no covers, titles, or authors) that match those keywords.
-When a user selects a book to "date" they are taken to the page on Goodreads.
+When a user selects a book to "date", the cover and title are revealed.
+The app merges user-generated data from the Goodreads, LibraryThing, and Amazon book APIs, along with the Words API to find synonyms and parts of speech when generating the book descriptions.

 ## To Run